 - Version control with Team foundation server, Perforce, Clearcase and Visual SourceSafe

-Deployment is supported with almost all the servers including Tomcat, TomEE, GlassFish, JBoss, WildFly, Weblogic, WebSphere, Geronimo and Virgo.
-Build tools include Gulp, Grunt, Webpack and NPM via plugin.
+Deployment is supported with almost all the servers including Tomcat, TomEE, GlassFish, Resin, JBoss, WildFly, Weblogic, WebSphere, and Virgo.
+Build tools include Gulp, Grunt, Webpack, and NPM via a plugin.

 You can download community Edition (free of cost) of IntelliJ IDEA Java IDE here at – Download IntelliJ IDEA community edition.

 You can read more about IntelliJ IDEA here at – jetbrains.com/idea.

 4. Visual Studio Code – Lightweight Java IDE

 Well, VS code is not a dedicated Java IDE, but it can be transformed into a lightweight and productive java editor with the use of extension packages.
 I love VS code for the fact that it is absolutely simple to use, lightweight, ergonomically designed for ease of development and is free.

 There are many extensions available to customize VS Code for Java development, some of the popular names include Maven for Java, Spring Boot Tools, TomCAt, Jetty, CheckStyle, Spring Initializr, Debugger, TestRenner and many more.